wing5wong/artisan-whs-static/source/_extracurricular_activities/basketball-boys.md

 ---
 **Played** on Friday evenings at Springvale Stadium 4:00pm – 8:30pm.

-This year our **Senior A Boys** will be playing in the Competitive League on Friday night vs other Secondary School teams.
+This year our **Junior and Senior Boys** will be playing in the Competitive League on Friday night vs other Secondary School teams.

 **Social Teams** (both Snr & Jnr) play on Friday nights in the Whanganui Secondary School League.